1. Leading the Edge: Wafer-scale Epitaxy of Single-crystal, non-Silicon Monolayer Semiconducting Materials with Ultrahigh Mobility

 Prof. Jeehwan Kim and Prof. Jing Kong at MIT;

-Prof. Lance Li at HKU;
+Prof. Lance Li at NUS;

 Prof. Deep Jariwalla at UPenn;